RFODevByCodeForge/Map-Parser-v1/README.md

 # Batch Convert Tool for RF Map Files

-This is a command-line tool for batch converting `.dat` files to `.xlsx` and vice versa, designed for handling map files in Rising Force Nexus projects.
+This is a command-line tool for batch converting `.dat` files to `.xlsx` and vice versa, designed for handling map files in Rising Force projects.

 ## Features